I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 These are required when not obvious from a business name who the business owners are.
 So they exist so that the public can easily learn who is legally responsible for a business.

-When you understand why they exist, it’s easy to guess when you need one.
+When you understand why they exist, it’s easy to guess when you need them.

 You need one when: